 Condensation Correction in Freezer Building

-By Tom White, Senior Vice President of Cold Storage
+By Tom White, Senior Vice President, Cold Storage

 Many critical construction projects for cold storage facilities are not the large expansions or completely new facilities, but rather the seemingly minor repairs to cure ongoing maintenance and safety problems that result in a major impact to a space for facility managers.
 And although dry storage warehouses have their challenges, cold storage and freezer buildings add additional layers of complexity that require construction ingenuity and know-how.